Positivity certificates for linear recurrences: Introduction

 For applications of the positivity problem of C-finite sequences, we refer to the numerous references in the work of Ouaknine and Worrell~\cite{OuaknineWorrell2014a}.
-Motivations for studying positivity in the more general context of P-finite sequences also come from various areas of mathematics and its applications, including number theory~\cite{StraubZudilin2015}, combinatorics~\cite{ScottSokal2014}, special function theory~\cite{Pillwein2008}, or biology~\cite{MelczerMezzarobba2022}.
-In computer science, the verification of loops allowing multiplication by the loop counter leads to P-finite sequences~\cite{HumenbergerJaroschekKovacs2017,HumenbergerJaroschekKovacs2018}.
-Such recurrences also occur in the floating-point error analysis of simple loops obtained by discretization of linear differential equations~\cite{BoldoClementFilliatreMayeroMelquiondWeis2014}.
-The positivity of sequences also plays a role for the numerical stability of the computation of the sum of convergent power series~\cite{SerraArzelierJoldesLasserreRondepierreSalvy2016}.
+Motivations for studying positivity in the more general context of P-finite sequences also come from various areas of mathematics and its applications, including number theory~\cite{StraubZudilin2015}, combinatorics~\cite{ScottSokal2014}, special function theory~ \cite{Pillwein2008}, or biology~\cite{MelczerMezzarobba2022}.
+In computer science, the verification of loops allowing multiplication by the loop counter leads to P-finite sequences~ \cite{HumenbergerJaroschekKovacs2017,HumenbergerJaroschekKovacs2018}.
+Positivity questions for such recurrences also occur in the floating-point error analysis of simple loops obtained by discretization of linear differential equations~ \cite{BoldoClementFilliatreMayeroMelquiondWeis2014} and in the numerical stability of the computation of sums of convergent power series~\cite{SerraArzelierJoldesLasserreRondepierreSalvy2016}.

 \paragraph{\bf Previous works} For C-finite sequences of rational numbers, Ouaknine and Worrell have shown decidability of positivity for recurrences of order up to~5, and a relation between the decidability in higher order and the computability of the homogeneous Diophantine approximation of a specific set of transcendental numbers, a problem related to difficult questions in analytic number theory~\cite{OuaknineWorrell2014a}.
 We refer to their work for earlier references.
 When the characteristic polynomial of the sequence does not have multiple roots, this extends to order up to~9.
-For reversible recurrences of integers (reversible means that unrolling the recurrence backwards produces only integers for negative indices), decidability of positivity is known for order up to~11~\cite{LiptonLucaNieuwveldOuakninePurserWorrell2022,KenisonNieuwveldOuaknineWorrell2023} and this goes up to~17 if the recurrence is both reversible and with square-free characteristic polynomial~\cite{KenisonNieuwveldOuaknineWorrell2023}.
+For reversible recurrences of integers (reversible means that unrolling the recurrence backwards produces only integers for negative indices), decidability of positivity is known for order up to~11 and this goes up to~17 if the recurrence is both reversible and with square-free characteristic polynomial~\cite{KenisonNieuwveldOuaknineWorrell2023}.
 Closer to our work, for recurrences having one dominant eigenvalue, decidability is proven for arbitrary order \cite{OuaknineWorrell2014b}.
 This is the property we use for P-finite sequences.

 For P-finite sequences of order~1, positivity is easy.
 For order~2, it is reducible to the problem of \emph{minimality}~\cite{KenisonKlurmanLefaucheuxLucaMoreeOuaknineWhitelandWorrell2021}, itself a special case of \emph{genericity of initial conditions} that appears in our work.